Senior Lecturer in Digital Humanities

 He has twice been acting Head of Department for DDH, has played several senior roles in international digital humanities organisations, and he is particularly active in Spanish language digital humanities, which he has taken a leading role in promoting internationally.

-His research interests are in four main areas:
+His research interests are currently in three main areas:

 - digital textual scholarship